 About the Chutzpah Festival

-Note: Show times and details are subject to change.
+Note: Show times and details were subject to change.

 Comedy Performances in 2019

 The list of Chutzpah Festival comedy shows for 2019 were the following.
 We expect 2021 details to be comparable.

 - Iris Bahr – an award-winning writer, actor, director and producer.
-This comedian brings her critically acclaimed stand-up performances to wow Canadian crowds.
-She performs at the Norman Rothstein Theatre on November 12th and 13th at 8:00 pm.
+This comedian brought her critically acclaimed stand-up performances to wow Canadian crowds.
+She performed at the Norman Rothstein Theatre on November 12th and 13th at 8:00 pm.

 Dance Performances in 2019